 And that’s the profound truth!
-At the set time in God’s plan, the primeval prophecy was fulfilled and the promised Redeemer was none other than God’s own Son.
+At the set time in God’s plan and purpose, the primeval prophecy was fulfilled and the promised Redeemer was none other than God’s own Son.
 Born under the Law of Moses, He lived within the context of Jewish culture.

 - He was born of a Jewish virgin.

 - He was circumcised according to Mosaic Law.

 - He became bar mitzvah (son of the covenant) at age 13.

 - He made the required pilgrimages to Jerusalem with His family.